testflows/TestFlows-WebSite/source/_drafts/working_with_requirements_just_like_with_code.md

 I find it elegant and powerful, and that’s why we use these definitions instead of what ISTQB uses.

 The tester performs testing; testing evaluates quality; quality is defined as satisfying requirements; requirements are descriptions of behaviors; behaviors are infinite sequences of states, where a state is an assignment of values to variables.
 It is beautiful, and precise.
-We went from tester to state, and funny enough [Carnegie Mellon School of Computer Science](https://www.cs.cmu.edu/afs/cs/academic/class/15671-f95/www/handouts/sm-basics/node1.html) defines a software system as a "very,very complicated state machine".
+We went from tester to state, and funny enough [Carnegie Mellon School of Computer Science](https://www.cs.cmu.edu/afs/cs/academic/class/15671-f95/www/handouts/sm-basics/node1.html) defines a software system as a "very, very complicated state machine".

 {% blockquote Norman Papernick https://www.cs.cmu.edu/afs/cs/academic/class/15671-f95/www/handouts/sm-basics/node1.html , Carnegie Mellon School of Computer Science  %}
 "A software system is a very, very complicated state machine."